anthjordan/deep-learning-challenge/README.md

 # deep-learning-challenge
 Module 21 Challenge
-File Starter_Code.ipynb is the file the code is in. created code in Google Colab sue to not being able to run on my laptop.
+File Starter_Code.ipynb is the file the code is in. created code in Google Colab due to not being able to run on my laptop.

 Three attempts to try to increase the accuracy, wasn't able to raise it above 75%